DIPlib/diplib/changelogs/diplib_3.2.1.md

 - `dip::ImageDisplay()` didn't pay attention to the `dim1` and `dim2` parameters if the image was 2D.

 - `dip::DefineROI()` was incorrect if the input and output images were the same object.

+- `dip::GaussianMixtureModel()` could produce NaN for amplitude, those components now have a zero amplitude.